mvargeson/fork-ts-checker-webpack-plugin-resolution-issue/README.md

 Run `yarn bootstrap` to install all dependencies and kick off the first build.
 This will show the failure.

 ## Subsequent Runs
-- Run `yarn clean && yarn build` to reproduce the issue
+- Run `yarn clean && yarn build` to reproduce the issue.
+Run `yarn build` again without `yarn clean` and you will see no error.
 - Run `yarn clean && yarn build:fixed` to show the everything okay when not using ForkTsCheckerWebpackPlugin.